8ta4/say/README.md

 The `live/` directory contains the real-time transcript for today.

+The `read-only.txt` file is just that - read-only.
+While you technically can edit this file, it’s best not to.

+Feel free to make edits in the `read-write.txt` file.

 ### Backup

 You can consider backing up `archive/` directory. `say` gives you the freedom to choose your preferred backup or cloud storage method.